v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/enable-the-report-message-add-in.md

 # Enable the Report Message add-in

+## Overview

-The Report Message add-in for Outlook enables people to easily report misclassified email, whether safe or malicious, to Microsoft and its affiliates for analysis.
+The Report Message add-in for Outlook and Outlook on the Web enables people to easily report misclassified email, whether safe or malicious, to Microsoft and its affiliates for analysis.
 Microsoft uses these submissions to improve the effectiveness of email protection technologies.
-In addition, if your organization is using Microsoft Cloud services that include [Office 365 Advanced Threat Protection](office-365-atp.md) or [Threat Intelligence](office-365-ti.md), the Report Message add-in provides your organization's security team with useful information they can use to review and update security policies.
+In addition, if your organization is using [Office 365 Advanced Threat Protection](office-365-atp.md) or [Office 365 Threat Intelligence](office-365-ti.md), the Report Message add-in provides your organization's security team with useful information they can use to review and update security policies.

 For example, suppose that people are reporting a lot of messages as phishing.
 This information surfaces in the [Security Dashboard](security-dashboard.md) and other reports.
 Your organization's security team can use this information as an indication that anti-phishing policies might need to be updated.
 Or, if people are reporting a lot of messages that were flagged as junk mail as Not Junk by using the Report Message add-in, your organization's security team might need to adjust [anti-spam policies](configure-the-anti-spam-policies.md).

+The Report Message add-in works with the following products:
+ - Outlook on the Web
+ - Outlook 2013 SP1
+ - Outlook 2016
+ - Outlook 2016 for Mac
+ - Outlook included with Office 365 ProPlus

 If you're an individual user, you can [enable the Report Message add-in for yourself](#get-the-report-message-add-in-for-yourself).